pmorie/kubernetes/docs/design/secrets.md

 2. As a user, I want to allow containers to consume supplemental information about services such as username and password which should be kept secret, so that I can share secrets about a service amongst the containers in my application securely
+3. As a user, I want to associate a pod with a `ServiceAccount` that consumes a secret and have the kubelet implement some reserved behaviors based on the types of secrets the service account
+    consumes:
+    1. Use credentials for a docker registry to pull the pod's docker image
+    2. Present kubernetes auth token to the pod or transparently decorate traffic between the pod and master service

 ### Use-Case: Configuration artifacts